para-zhou/CDial-Bias/README.md

 ## Notes
+Before you download the dataset, please be aware that:
 The CDial-Bias Dataset is released for **research purpose only** and other usages require further permission.
 If you want to publish experimental results with this dataset, please cite the following article:
 ```